-We help the agricultural sector in Alava to analyze the life cycle of their farms
+We help the agricultural sector in Alava to analyze the life cycle of their farms15 March 2023

 - The sector associations Abere, Garlan and UAGA, under the technical secretariat of NEIKER, will approach this project that aims to analyze the environmental footprint of farms and show their contributions to the maintenance of the environment.

 - The Life Cycle Analysis software SimaPro, a powerful tool capable of analyzing numerous environmental indicators, will be used

 The Deputy Minister of Agriculture, Fisheries and Food Policy of the Basque Government, Bittor Oroz, and the Deputy of Agriculture and Livestock of the Provincial Council of Alava, Eduardo Aguinaco, have presented this morning the Gen i Agro Alavés project, sponsored by the two administrations and in which the NEIKER technology center and the sector associations UAGA ABERE and GARLAN participate.
 The objective is to analyze the environmental footprint of the farms and show with data their contributions to the maintenance of the environment.
 SimaPro Life Cycle Analysis software will be used, a powerful tool capable of quantifying numerous environmental indicators to draw conclusions about the “life cycle” of farms.